top of page

 Scope

 This policy and guidance apply to all learners.
-Our aim is to ensure all learners have an enjoyable and rewarding learning experience and nothing should prevent this from happening.
+CTS Training’s aim is to ensure all learners have an enjoyable and rewarding learning experience and nothing should prevent this from happening.
 No individual should prevent another from learning.
 To support learning and to create a community that all learners and staff want to be a part of, we have a Behaviour and Attendance policy.

 Purpose